dhall-lang/dhall-lang/docs/howtos/How-to-translate-recursive-code-to-Dhall.md

 In each case, the general pattern for building the "smart constructors" is the
-same: any time we reach a recursive occurrence of the type, we apply the recursive occurrence to all of the variables we brought into scope, in the same order.
+same: any time we reach a recursive occurrence of the type, we apply the recursive occurrence to all the variables we brought into scope, in the same order.

 For example, when building the smart constructor for `MakePerson`, each